-TLS handshake failures stop an HTTPS request before the server can return a normal application response, so the first useful clue usually appears in the transport log rather than in the response body.
+TLS handshake failures stop an HTTPS request before a server can return an HTTP status, so the first useful clue usually appears in curl's transport log rather than in the response body.

-In cURL, --verbose shows name resolution, ALPN, protocol negotiation, certificate validation, and client-certificate requests on the same run. --trace-time with --trace-ascii adds event ordering and timestamps when the handshake fails too early or too noisily for a quick verbose pass.
+In cURL, --verbose shows name resolution, ALPN, protocol negotiation, certificate validation, and client-certificate requests on the same run. --trace-time with --trace-ascii adds event order and timestamps when the failure is too early, noisy, or intermittent for a quick verbose pass.

-Exact TLS wording varies by backend, so OpenSSL, Schannel, Secure Transport, GnuTLS, and Rustls do not print identical failure text for the same problem.
-Saved traces can include headers, tokens, and certificate details, and --insecure is only a diagnostic shortcut to prove that the failure is limited to certificate verification.
+TLS wording depends on the curl TLS backend, so OpenSSL, Schannel, Secure Transport, GnuTLS, and Rustls do not print identical failure text for the same problem.
+Trace and verbose logs can expose request headers, cookies, tokens, and certificate details, and --insecure is only a short diagnostic shortcut to prove that a failure is limited to certificate verification.

 cURL prints the TLS failure before any normal HTTP status line, which makes the first curl: (…) message the fastest clue about whether the problem is trust, hostname matching, protocol policy, or client authentication.